dsnezhkov/foxtrot/docs/protocol.md

 	req_type(c): oscmd(o)|file(f)|mcmd(m)
 			 oscmd: Agent is tasked with executing an os command, inline or path to file with commands (not script).
 			 file: Agent is tasked with saving data to disk in a file
-			 mcmd: Agent is tasked to execute it's maintenance CHECKIN_FREQ | TERMINATE
+			 mcmd: Agent is tasked to execute it's maintenance (not implemented)

 	resp_type: url

 	 url(u): Server is to pick up response from agent at this sendservice URL url(u):  Agent is to pick up data for request types from this sendservice URL

-	timestamp: date/time UTC epoch
+	timestamp: date/time UTC epoch (not implemented)
 }

-Request by server to agent to execute OS command, details at the url ...
+Sample Request by server to agent to execute OS command, details at the url ...
 {
  't':'q',
  's':'J',